 Grimke was a brilliant writer and a persuasive orator with an independent streak that placed him in conflict with more established African American leaders such as Booker T. Washington and W.E.B.
 DuBois.
 He disagreed with Washington’s accommodationist approach to the race problem, but sought change from within, frequently writing anti-Washington columns in the New York Age, the leading pro-Washington newspaper.
 When W.E.B.
 DuBois started the Niagara Movement, to argue for direct action rather than conciliation, Archibald eventually joined, but his relationship to DuBois was strained because he didn’t feel the organization fought hard enough for blacks’ rights.

 In 1909 Archibald Grimke became a founding member of the National Association for the Advancement of Colored People (NAACP).
 Four years later he was elected president of the Washington, D.C. chapter and a member of the organization’s national board of directors.
 Grimke also won the Spingarn Medal, the highest honor given by the NAACP, in 1919.
-Archibald Grimke died in Washington, D.C. in 1930.
+Archibald Grimke died in Washington, D.C. on February 25, 1930.
+He was 80 at the time of his death.